johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 This do-file calls up 8 separate do files, each of which operates in its own folder.
 Before running the do-file, make sure that all the file paths are correct and the following instructions for downloading data from online are followed, with the downloaded data files sitting in the correct folder.
-Because this do-file also automatically places a final version of the dataset in the folder where the model will be run, make sure that file extention exists as well.
+Because this do-file also automatically places a final version of the dataset in the folder where the model will be run, make sure that file extension exists as well.

-This file also creates "alcohol_noborders.dta", which is identical to "alcohol.dta", but with the IL dependent variables calculated using only driving fatalities from internal counties in IL.
+This file also creates "alcohol_noborders.dta" version with, which is identical to "alcohol.dta", but with the IL dependent variables calculated using only driving fatalities from internal counties in IL (an additional file with only border counties is also created, though the results are not included in our final paper).

 ##### "Dataset Construction - FARS.do"